wabkur/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-script that updates the score of Bob to 10 in the table second_table
+script that removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0 in your MySQL server